 - Too much sodium in your body

 Most of those symptoms are easily remedied.
-Non-Pitting Edema is more nasty.
+Non-Pitting Edema causes are more nasty.
 It usually indicates another underlying health condition, most likely in the heart, lungs, kidneys or liver.

 Some other causes of Edema might be: